-As hinted, the notion of computation can be used to model the "mechanical" aspects of the natural reality; that is, the rules that determine the evolution of the reality (rather than the specifics of reality itself).
-In this case, the evolution process that takes place in the natural reality is the starting point of the study, and the goal of the study is finding the (computation) rule that underlies this natural process.
+As hinted, the notion of computation can be used to model the "mechanical" aspects of the natural reality; that is, the rules that determine the evolution of the reality (rather than the specific state of the reality at a specific time).
+In this case, the starting point of the study is the actual evolution process that takes place in the natural reality, and the goal of the study is finding the (computation) rule that underlies this natural process.
 In a sense, the goal of Science at large can be phrased as finding (simple) rules that govern various aspects of reality (or rather one's abstraction of these aspects of reality).